How to Set Financial Goals That You'll Actually Achieve

 The problem with most goals

 These fail because they're not specific, not time-bound, and have no feedback loop.
 You never know if you're on track because "more" is undefined.
+Understanding your spending personality helps you set goals that match how you actually behave with money.

 The Steady framework